ZELZIP/ZELZIP/README.md

 ## Credits

-Every person that has contributed to ZEL.ZIP is credited on our [credits page](https://zelzip.net/credits).
+Every person that has contributed to ZELZIP is credited on our [credits page](https://zelzip.net/credits).